lpaolini/Striptease/README.md

 The object can be rendered in different ways, which can be combined.
 It can:
 - be *mirrored*:, for rendering twin objects symmetrical in respect to the fixed point;
-- be *filled* , for filling the segment between the object (or the two objects, if mirrored) and the fixed point with color;
+- be *filled*, for filling with color the segment between the object and the fixed point (or between the two objects, if mirrored);
 - have a *range*, for rendering the object (or the two objects, if mirrored) as a segment with given starting and ending offset (e.g. a range -2 to 5 renders a segment starting 2 pixels before the nominal position and ending 5 pixels after).

 Lower and upper bounds can be set with the respective rebound coefficients (r), for instantaneously changing the speed by multiplying it by the rebound factor: